bytecodealliance/wasmtime/cranelift/docs/metaref.rst

 value types, but in a given instance of the `iadd` instruction, the two operands must have the same type, and the result will be the same type as the inputs.

+There are some practical restrictions on the use of type variables, see :ref:`restricted-polymorphism`.

 Immediate operands
 ------------------